Glimpse/StickerApp/README.md

 * [Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
 * [Using Helm](https://docs.helm.sh/using-helm/#helm-usage)

-## Deploying to Kubernetes with Jenkins CI Pipeline
+## Deployment Option #3: Deploying to Kubernetes with Jenkins CI Pipeline
 The steps in this section describe how to use Jenkins to setup a CI pipeline for the Sticker App.
 Specifically, each time that the pipeline runs, the following steps will be performed:
 1. Docker images are created for each of the app's microservices
 2. The Docker images are pushed to the Azure Container Registry